Zelensky praises his army’s ability to surprise amid cross-border attack into Russia

 Kursk’s regional acting governor, Alexei Smirnov, said that thousands of residents had been evacuated.
 The White House said the United States – Ukraine’s biggest backer – had no prior knowledge of the attack and would seek more details from Kyiv.

-Meanwhile, Ukrainian shelling reportedly killed at least two individuals—a paramedic and an ambulance driver—and injured 24 others, Russian foreign ministry spokeswoman Maria Zakharova said.
+Meanwhile, Ukrainian shelling reportedly killed at least two individuals – a paramedic and an ambulance driver – and injured 24 others, Russian foreign ministry spokesperson Maria Zakharova said.
 Neither of these Russian claims could be independently verified.

 Russia’s defence ministry claimed on Thursday that the army and the Federal Security Service had halted the Ukrainian advance, but it has made such claims every day since the attack began, despite heavy fighting continuing.